 The Potch KoeKoek is a free-range, dual-purpose chicken breed developed in the 1950s, at Potchefstroom agricultural college in South Africa.
-It is a cross between the Black Austrolorp chicken breed and white leghorn chicken breed with a strain of Barred Plymouth Rock chicken breed.
+It is a cross between the Black Austrolorp chicken breed and the white leghorn chicken breed with a strain of the Barred Plymouth Rock chicken breed.

 Common in Southern African Countries, the potch Koekoek is loved for its dual-purpose production of both meat and eggs and also for its ability to hatch its own eggs.
 It is a good brooder with great maternal instincts.

 In 1947, Chris Marais, working at the Research Institute of Animal Husbandry and Dairying at Potchefstroom Agricultural College, South Africa wanted to come up with a chicken breed that would be well suited for the Southern African climate and Conditions.
 The research team: